PierreMarchand20/personal_webpage/content/post/2022_CTCW_2_git/index.md

 Starting with git was an obvious choice, it is the backbone of many tools nowadays, and it will be well-integrated with all the tools we will see in the following CTCW posts.
 That is why, we will take the time to understand its benefits, and how to use it.
 The presentation will be organized around what git allows you to do: versioning, remote backup, synchronization and collaborative work.

 Each one of these usages will require the previous ones.
-For example, you need to know how to version your code to use a remote backup, but you do not need to kow a priori how to use git for collaborative work.
+For example, you need to know how to version your code to use a remote backup, but you do not need to know a priori how to use git for collaborative work.
 So that, you can start by reading just what you need.
 If you want to go further, I give some [references](#34-to-go-further) to other concepts in git that I do not talk about here.

 Note that I present command lines to use git, but there exists a lot of graphical interfaces (see this [list](https://git-scm.com/downloads/guis)), but understanding how git works is still necessary to use them.
 You can also find a [presentation]({{< ref "/event/2019_01_10_infomath/index.md" >}}) I did a few years ago on git with a similar approach.